 These free printable affirmations for kids can be used in all kinds of ways to add a bit of encouragement to a young person’s day.
 Print them on sticker paper and you’ve got pages of positive notes for kids. (if you haven’t used this paper before it’s a kinda’ awesome way to create mass stickers!)

 Cut them out, and use them as bookmarks or tuck them into a lunchbox.
 Wherever you put them these little positive affirmations for kids will feel like a mini pep talk!

 Want the free positive affirmations for kids printables…

-Just sign up for my weekly newsletter.
+Just sign up for my weekly newsletter using the form below.
+Then go check your email and confirm that you meant to sign up.
 Upon confirming your subscription you’ll get a confirmation email with a password to my Resource Library.
 That library contains these positive affirmations for kids as well as dozens of other printables all in PDF form for your printing pleasure!
 Use the subscribe box below!

 You’ll also begin receiving my weekly newsletter with all of my newest and best resources to help you make teaching fun and easy!